2022 Northern Ireland Assembly election: Aftermath

 Shortly before the final results were announced, O'Neill said: "Today ushers in a new era.
 Irrespective of religious, political or social backgrounds, my commitment is to make politics work."
 Donaldson stated that the Executive would not sit unless the Northern Ireland Protocol was removed.
 He later announced that he would not take his Assembly seat, which was co-opted by Emma Little-Pengelly, and the DUP would not be nominating a Speaker until the UK government took "decisive action".

 The SDLP responded by accusing the DUP of treating voters with contempt and "mak[ing] our electoral process look like a bad joke".
 Naomi Long, leader of Alliance, said DUP Assembly Members should not be allowed to claim their salary while they prevented the Assembly from functioning.
 These disagreements continued a political crisis from before the election, prompting Prime Minister Boris Johnson to visit Northern Ireland to discuss amendments to the Protocol.

 The Democratic Unionist Party (DUP) refused to resume power sharing due to its stance on the protocol.
-As of October 2022, it was reported that this would potentially lead to an early Northern Ireland Assembly election.
+In the absence of an executive being formed, a new election should be called.
+However, the UK government got primary legislation passed three times to extend the deadline.
+Multiple negotiations with the DUP and the agreement of the Windsor Framework with the EU failed to produce a resolution.

+However, on 30 January 2024, the DUP announced that it had accepted a deal (conditional on legislation being passed by the UK government) that saw it agreeing to form an executive.
+The Assembly first met on 3 February 2024, which saw Emma Little-Pengelly confirmed as Deputy First Minister, and Michelle O'Neill confirmed as First Minister, with a new executive formed the same day.